 As much as you may want to completely incinerate the bridges you've built while you've been with your employer and tell off anyone you've had problems with throughout your time with your employer, it's ultimately best to keep them intact and leave with some dignity.
 After all, you don't know who you'll run into again in the future, especially if you're in a highly-specialized position.
 If you can maintain your relationships from your previous positions, you can call upon them in the future when you need a recommendation, job referral, and more.

-While the norm across all industries is the 2-week notice, in more highly specialized fields, such as healthcare, its important to provide more time for the employer to plan and get the transition plans set in place.
+While the norm across all industries is the 2-week notice, in more highly specialized fields, such as healthcare it is important to provide more time for the employer to plan and get the transition plans set in place.
 Generally speaking, the higher the position, the more notice you want to give.
 Physicians and surgeons, for example, should provide 1-2 months of notice before their intended departure while nurses should aim for 3-4 weeks.

 This also depends on the situation they are facing at the time.
 Currently, the U.S. is facing a national nursing shortage, so if your hospital happens to be one that is running especially low on nurses, give as much notice as possible to avoid leaving them in the dark.

-To ensure you maintain the reputation you've built while with your employer, be sure to sit down and answer any questions the may have about your departure.
-If possible, off any constructive criticism about specific things you believe they can do to retain employees in the future.
-This, alone, can go a long way to maintain the respect of your immediate supervisors and coworkers.
+To ensure you maintain the reputation you've built while with your employer, be sure to sit down and answer any questions they may have about your departure.
+If possible, offer any constructive criticism about specific things you believe they can do to retain employees in the future.
+This alone can go a long way to maintain the respect of your immediate supervisors and coworkers.
 By putting your professionalism, interpersonal skills, and respect to work for you, you can ensure that you leave the best impression possible upon leaving.